davidjbradshaw/eslint-config-auto/README.md

 ## Contibuting

-Suggestions for adding new plugings will be carefully considered, but they will need to meet the *mostly reasonable* standard and genuingly useful.
+Suggestions for adding new plugings will be carefully considered, but they will need to meet the *mostly reasonable* standard and be genuingly useful.
 If you would like to help out, then I would like add support for *Vue* and other popular frameworks.
+Thanks goes to [awesome-eslint](https://github.com/dustinspecker/awesome-eslint) for having collated the packages this project utalises.

 ## Install